mina-safwat-1/node-hello/README.md

 cd node-hello/argocd-application
 kubectl apply -f application.yaml
 ```
-### you can access this dashboard using this domain argocd.yourdomain.com
+## You can access this dashboard using this domain argocd.yourdomain.com

 #### to get credentials